prjctimg/huetiful/docs/api/classes/wrappers.Color.md

 ▸ **overtone**(): `string`

-Returns the hue which is biasing the passed in color.
+Returns the name of the hue family which is biasing the passed in color.

+* If an achromatic color is passed in it returns the string `'gray'`
+* If the color has no bias it returns `false`.

 #### Returns

 `string`

-The name of the overtone hue.
-If an achromatic color is passed in it return the string `'gray'` otherwise if the color has no bias it returns false.

 **`Example`**